lc-2025/enefti/README.md

 ## About

-A full-stack demo application based on MERN stack consisting of a NFTs e-commerce for demo purposes.
+A full-stack demo application based on MERN consisting of a NFTs e-commerce for demo purposes.

 © Luca Cattide 2025.
 All Rights reserved.